Part 0 · Entry

 If every person’s lucidity is greater than zero (T1), then political institutions should not systematically suppress this innate potential for lucidity.

-If the lucidity gradient points toward one’s weaker dimension (Gradient Theorem), then a society that permits only Pattern while suppressing Mystery (or vice versa) is systematically impeding its citizens’ lucidity growth.
+If lucidity requires integration of both Pattern and Mystery (D5), then a society that permits only Pattern while suppressing Mystery (or vice versa) is systematically manufacturing obscuration (D6) among its citizens.

 If dogmatic attachment to The Tao of Lucidity itself violates The Tao of Lucidity’s spirit, then any regime that claims to be the ultimate truth (no matter what it wears) is already manufacturing obscuration.

-Chapter §X derives political philosophy from three irreducible ontological facts (finitude, plurality, interdependence).
-Chapter §XI extends the Theory of Affects into the political domain, analyzing how algorithmic emotional manipulation has become a new weapon of obscuration.
+Chapter §XI derives political philosophy from three irreducible ontological facts (finitude, plurality, interdependence).
+Chapter §XII extends the Theory of Affects into the political domain, analyzing how algorithmic emotional manipulation has become a new weapon of obscuration.
 From fear to hope, from anger to solidarity, political affects are the bridge connecting personal lucidity to collective action.

 Twenty-three centuries ago, Qu Yuan issued this warning: in a society where “all men are drunk,” individual lucidity is not merely lonely; it is dangerous.
 The Tao of Lucidity’s political philosophy is a response to Qu Yuan: what we need is not only personal lucidity, but the social conditions that make lucidity possible.